 After months of learning Artificial Intelligence modeling tools and how to leverage cloud-based cognitive services, Rattlehub Digital Head of Technology Innovation and Security James Melvin is absolutely convinced that Conversation as a Service (CaaS) is the future.

 Digital transformation is changing HR processes in a manner that they are becoming more streamlined, time-efficient engaging and productive.

 We might still be in the early stages of bot revolution.
 Sharing his views on what future holds for pre-screening, TSC General Manager Americas Gordon White says, “We are still in the early days of chatbots but there are some interesting things to watch.
-Voice, as a share of user input will proliferate.
+Voice, as a share of user input, will proliferate.
 Data security will continue to grow in importance.
-Eventually, we’ll see consolidation of platforms and mainlining of robots into even larger platforms to become core functionality.”
+Eventually, we’ll see a consolidation of platforms and mainlining of robots into even larger platforms to become core functionality.”

 Emphasizing on the importance of updating resumes, Graffersid Founder & CEO Sidharth Jain says that it is not possible to put all projects on CVs.
 If someone does not possess good writing skills, it does not imply that they lack domain knowledge.
 This is where AI will play an important role.